Skip to main content

 Explore ways to upskill and specialize within this field:

-As an IT Professional Trainee at the Department of Health and Human Services in the state of Nevada.
+As an IT Professional Trainee at the Department of Human Services in the state of Nevada.
 This role offers hands-on training and development, working alongside experienced IT professionals to support and enhance critical health and human services systems.
 Key characteristics of this position include a strong passion for technology, eagerness to learn, and the ability to solve complex problems.
 Contributions in this role will ensure the seamless operation of technology that drives essential services, ultimately improving the lives of Nevada’s residents.
 Join us and become an integral part of our mission to promote a healthier and more efficient community.

 Salary Range